daankaasjager/euler/README.md

 ### Overview

 Euler is an intelligent tutoring system designed specifically for Dutch high school students.
-Leveraging advanced AI techniques and Retrieval-Augmented Generation (RAG), Euler transforms educational PDFs into structured knowledge chunks stored in a Supabase database, enabling a conversational agent that guides students through math concepts via an intuitive Streamlit interface.
+Leveraging Retrieval-Augmented Generation (RAG) and open-source LLMs, Euler transforms educational PDFs into structured knowledge chunks stored in a Supabase database, and loads a conversational agent that guides students through math concepts via a Streamlit interface.

 ### Key Features